Uber Technologies Inc. v. Heller: One-Sided Standard Form Clauses May Be Unenforceable

 Given the Court held the Arbitration Clause was invalid as it was unconscionable, the majority of the Court did not consider whether the Arbitration Clause was also invalid because it contracted out of the ESA.
 In a dissenting opinion, one justice of the Court held that the Arbitration Clause did not contract out of the ESA because the ability to file a complaint under the ESA in her view was not an employment standard.

 This decision is going to have an impact on employers that rely on one-sided arbitration clauses and other clauses in employment agreements to deprive employees of certain remedies because such clauses may be subject to challenge or are unenforceable.
 This is particularly the case where an employer relies on online standard form agreements where employees agree by digital signature or checking a box.
 In the wake of this decision, employers should:

-- review existing standard form agreements and consider updating one-sided clauses to reflect more reasonable terms and covert these agreements to plain language; and
+- Review existing standard form agreements and consider updating one-sided clauses to reflect more reasonable terms and covert these agreements to plain language.

 Please contact your McInnes Cooper lawyer or any member of our Labour & Employment Team @ McInnes Cooper to discuss this topic or any other legal issue.